Aidge quantization API#

 - Parameters:

-graphView (
+graphview (

-aidge_core.GraphView) – Shared pointer to the computation graph to annotate.ActPrecision (
+aidge_core.GraphView) – Shared pointer to the computation graph to annotate.act_precision (

-aidge_core.DataType) – Data type representing the precision of activations (e.g., INT8, FLOAT32).WeightPrecision (
+aidge_core.DataType) – Data type representing the precision of activations (e.g., INT8, FLOAT32).weight_precision (

-aidge_core.DataType) – Data type representing the precision of weights.BiasPrecision (
+aidge_core.DataType) – Data type representing the precision of weights.bias_precision (

 aidge_core.DataType) – Data type representing the precision of biases and accumulation.